200 Park Avenue

 - Served as counsel for former major kosher poultry manufacturer against the nation’s largest kosher poultry manufacturer in claim seeking millions in damages that resulted in a confidential settlement (MVP Kosher Foods LLC v.
 Empire Kosher Poultry, Inc., 14-CV-6072 (E.D.N.Y.));

-- Represented plaintiffs in ERISA matter filed as a class action involving alleged breaches of fiduciary duty related to the management and termination of an ESOP (Kindle v.
-Dejana, No. 14-cv-06784 (E.D.N.Y.)).
+- Co-lead trial counsel in an ESOP class action matter involving alleged breaches of fiduciary duty which resulted in a total recovery of approximately $2.5 million (Kindle v.
+Dejana, No. 14-cv-6784 (E.D.N.Y.)).